MidnightDreamerX17/skill20/Optional/Feats.md

 - **Ace Surgeon** - The character uses Healing Kits on a time scale of one check per 10 minutes.
 - **Acrobatic** - The character gains a bonus of +2 to jumping, tumbling, and falling safely.
 - **Additional Advantage** (uses 2 feats) - The character gains an additional Advantage.
+- **Additional Illusionist Spell** (specific) (requires Illusionist Potential (INT) skill) - The character gains sudden inspiration for one additional Illusionist spell, which is then immediately written into the character's spellbook.
+The possible spells are determined by Illusionist Potential (INT) skill.
+- **Additional Wizard Spell** (specific) (requires Wizard Potential (INT) skill) - The character gains sudden inspiration for one additional Wizard spell, which is then immediately written into the character's spellbook.
+The possible spells are determined by Wizard Potential (INT) skill.
+- **Additional Psionic Power** (specific) (requires Psionic Potential (INT) skill) - The character learns one additional psionic power.
+The possible powers are limited by Psionic Potential (INT) skill.
 - **Agile** - The character gains a bonus of +2 to balancing, escaping from restraints, walking on tightropes, and other such checks.
 - **Alertness** - The character gains a bonus of +2 to sensory perception.
 - **Aligned Attack** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 1d6 aligned psionic damage to one attack.
 The alignment of the damage matches your own.